-Eight months later, eggs were sticking to the surface like I was cooking on bare metal.
-The coating looked fine.
+Eight months later, eggs stick to the surface like the pan was bare metal.
+The coating looks fine.
 No visible chips, no peeling.
-But the non-stick performance had quietly disappeared.
-I'd spent more money for something that lasted a fraction of the time.
-That's when I actually researched what ceramic vs Teflon coatings are, how they work, and whether the safety fears that drove my purchase were even justified.
-Here's what I found.
+The non-stick performance just quietly disappeared.
+The buyer paid more money for something that lasted a fraction of the time.
+Looking honestly at what ceramic vs Teflon coatings actually are, how they work, and whether the safety fears that drove the purchase were even justified usually leads to the same conclusion.
+Here is the picture.

 Ceramic vs Teflon: What They Actually Are

 Teflon is a brand name for PTFE (polytetrafluoroethylene), a synthetic polymer invented in the 1930s.
-It's been used as a cookware coating since the 1960s.
+It has been used as a cookware coating since the 1960s.
 The surface is extremely slick at a molecular level because fluorine atoms create a near-frictionless barrier.

 Both are applied to aluminum or stainless steel pan bodies.
 Both provide non-stick food release.
 The similarities end there.